 CrashPlan is designed to help you create a secure and comprehensive backup strategy.
-We strongly believe you shouldn't trust only one destination for backup, even our cloud.
+We strongly believe you shouldn't rely on a single destination for backup, even our cloud.
 That’s why CrashPlan gives you the ability to back up to multiple destinations and why we recommend you back up to onsite and offsite destinations.

 Here are some options to consider for backing up to multiple destinations.

 With the CrashPlan app, you can back up to a computer you own, to a drive on or attached to your computer, to a friend's computer, as well as CrashPlan Central – or to any combination of these destinations.
 Both onsite and offsite destinations are explained below.

 A comprehensive backup strategy includes backing up to multiple destinations, so while your files are stored safely on CrashPlan Central, you also have a local copy available for quick access.
 Destinations can either be onsite, meaning the destination is located in the same physical location as the computer it backs up, or offsite, meaning the destination is stored in a physical location separate from the computer it backs up.

 Creating A Comprehensive Backup Strategy

 The ideal backup solution uses Triple Destination Protection to ensure Speed, Access, and Protection.

 - Two onsite destinations: an external hard drive attached to your computer and another computer on your same network

 - One offsite destination: such as CrashPlan Central, on a friend's computer, or an offsite hard drive